There are several things that make carry trading interesting:

 The interest payments can provide a steady income stream in a carry trading setup.
 But the trader still has an exchange rate risk.
 That is, the risk that the currency exchange rate will change and cause a substantial loss on the trade.
 For this reason many carry traders implement a hedging strategy to protect them against these losses.

-Hedging can be done using the futures market – e.g the “cash and carry trade” or by using offsetting positions.
+Hedging can be done using the futures market – e.g the “cash and carry trade”, by using offsetting positions, or with options.

 Of course, the rate can move in favor of the trade and that would increase the profit to the trader when there is no hedge.